 One more essential stop on the Silk Road itinerary, Khiva is much more remote and therefore a bit quieter (though no less polished) than the gems of Central Uzbekistan.
 Travel times are long and the climate is extreme in the Kyzyl Kum desert.
 From Urgench you can explore the many fortresses of Elliq Qala, go camel trekking or take a hike in Badai-Tugai national park.

-Karakalpakstan offers mostly despair and poverty.
-Cotton fields picked by children sucked the Aral Sea dry.
-In Moynaq, where respiratory diseases are a major issue due to saline winds spreading around radiation from Soviet nuclear tests.
-Nukus is at least bearable, and a must-visit for art lovers because of its world famous museum of Igor Savitsky.
+Karakalpakstan offers despair and poverty as well as a unique culture, genuine hospitality and a stark desert beauty.
+Cotton plantations sucked the Aral Sea dry.
+In Moynaq, respiratory diseases are a major issue due to saline winds spreading around radiation from Soviet nuclear tests.
+The capital Nukus is a must-visit for art lovers because of its world-famous museum of Igor Savitsky.